 The Dining room windows catch the setting sun reflected in the river in the evenings.
 The room is filled with baronial oak furniture and a gallery of former Knights including a number of notable eccentrics such as ‘the Knight of the Women’ and the ‘Big Knight’.
 Across the hall, the Drawing room has an Adam period ceiling, a beautiful Bossi marble chimneypiece with open fire and six long windows which overlook the croquet lawn – the perfect setting for after dinner coffee and conversation.

 Upstairs there are 15+ ensuite bedrooms.
 Colourful rugs and chaise longues stand at the end of comforting plump beds.
 Pictures and blue and white porcelain adorn the walls.
 The bedrooms at the back of the castle overlook the garden, while those at the front have a view of the river.

-There are two kitchens: a commercial kitchen which can cater for up to eighty people; and a family kitchen with Aga and Irish country furniture.
+There are two kitchens: a commercial kitchen which can cater for up to sixty-five people; and a family kitchen with Aga and Irish country furniture.

 There are extensive gardens with 15 acres of pleasure grounds surrounded by formal lawns, a picturesque stream, meadow, winding gravel walks and ancient oak trees.
 The walled kitchen garden is full of charm, with romantic borders, rose arches and a vegetable and herb plot.
 Adjoining it is the original stone and cobbled stable yard.

 There is a strenuous 5 Kilometre walk known as ‘The Knight’s Walk’, which begins at the entrance to the drive, and runs up the hill to a platform, where on a clear day, the view stretches down to the mouth of the Shannon and back towards Limerick.